 I researched existing mind map/concept map libraries and found that there were none that did what I was looking for.
 I wanted an automatically generated mind map that looks like ones that humans draw, efficiently filling the space and easy to follow.
 Most mind map visualizer JS libraries I found made charts that look like tournament brackets.

-I was trying to work out how to write the algorithm for placement when I saw a “Force Tree” visualization on ObservableHQ.
+I was puzzling over how to do this when I saw a “Force Tree” visualization on ObservableHQ.
 It’s a D3 Force demo with hierarchical data.
-I saw that the force-directed layout is the key.
-In the D3 Force demo I saw the natural organization of second-level replies being outside the first-level reply zone, with the parents being nearer to their parents.
+I saw that the force-directed layout is what I needed.
+It produces branching that is circular and organic.
 It looks like a plant in a 2 dimensional space.

-I had been puzzling over how to achieve collisions, ballance, and organization, but I hadn’t realized that what I needed was a 2d physics simulation!
+I had been thinking about how to achieve collisions, ballance, and organization, but I hadn’t realized that what I needed was a 2d physics simulation.

 I built a JS module, pfmindmap, to produce the discussion interface I wanted.
 It utilizes D3, as well as Observable, a JS runtime that gives D3 a data-flow environment to operate in.